 Anal Glands: Yes or No?

 Not all dogs need their anal glands expressed.
-I also learned from a vet friend many moons ago that some dogs will need regular emptying of anal glands once they are expressed the first time.
+I also learned from a veterinarian friend many moons ago that some dogs will need regular emptying of anal glands once they are expressed the first time.
 I always recommend allowing a professional to do this, such as a veterinary technician or vet.

 At this point, I stand back and assess how my dog’s coat looks overall.
 I do touch-ups, areas I may have missed, tell him what a good boy he is, and smooch his face.